aleksbobic/csx-landing/README.md

 # csx-landing
-Collaboration Spotting X project landing page
+Collaboration Spotting X project landing page.

+This is the landing page repository for the [Collaboration spotting X](https://github.com/aleksbobic/csx) project.